DevSrijit/personal-website-2.0/README.md

 5. Open your browser and visit `http://localhost:3000` to view the site.
 6. Edit `data/portfolio.json` to add your own content.
 7. Put your own calendly URL in `components/Footer/index.js` to enable the Calendly button.
+8. Edit `public/sitemap.xml` to add your own domain.

 ## Usage

 - To create a new blog post, click on the "Add New Post +" button in the bottom right corner of the page.
 This feature is only available in the development environment.
 - To edit a blog post, click on the "Edit this blog" button at the bottom of the blog post page.
 This feature is only available in the development environment.
 - To delete a blog post, click on the "Delete" button at the bottom of the blog post page.
 This feature is only available in the development environment.
+- Apart from the blogs, all of the data on the website can be edited through the edit data button on the pages when in development mode.

 ## Contributing